zilahir/rzblog/content/blog/how-i-ride-2020/index.md

+---
+title: How I Ride in 2020
+date: 2020-01-06 12:45:26
+tags:
+ - 'code, en'
+categories: [coding]
+thumbnail: ./../images/slack.jpg
+---

-This is a quick review about how I have been working on the projects I’ve been working on.
+This is a quick review about how I have been working on the projects I’ve been involved in.
 Either professional projects at my full time job, or my personal project I did just for myself.
 This will discuss technologies I choose, solutions, settings, and more.
 Bare with me.

 Here’s a short table of contents I wish to cover in this article.

 1) IDE
 2) IDE Settings & Extensions
 3) Project setup
-4) Git (& branches)
 5) Eslint
 6) Husky
+4) Git (& branches)
 7) Technologies
 8) Frontend
 9) Backend